 Generally, if you (the employer) have never hired a MDW before, you will be required to attend a four-hour Employer Orientation Program (EOP) before submitting your MDW work permit application.
 You can attend her EOP in person or online based.
 Singpass is required to register to attend her online-based EOP.

 Please visit our website http://gladden.com.sg/first_time_employer.htm for more info and link to registration of SIP.

 9. How much is the MDW’s levy per month and when do the employer pay them?

-The current levy is $265 (normal) and $60 (concession).
-An employer may be eligible for the concessionary levy rate under any of the young child or grandchild scheme, aged person scheme or persons with disabilities (PWD) scheme.
+Current levy amounts are $265 (regular) and $60 (concession).
+Employers may be eligible for reduced levy rates under one of the programs for infants or grandchildren, seniors, or persons with disabilities (PWD).

-CPF Board, as the collection agent, collects the Levy on behalf of MOM.
-A MDW levy is to be paid by employers at the end of each month.
-Levy charges begin on the 1st to 4th day after she arrives in Singapore (excluding the day of arrival).
-Read more on foreign domestic worker levy at: http://goo.gl/Xsuawq
+As the collection agency, the CPF Board collects levies on behalf of MOM.
+The MDW's levy is paid by your employer at the end of each month.
+Levy charges will be incurred from 1st to 4th days after the MDW's arrival in Singapore (excluding arrival date).
+For more information on immigrant domestic worker taxation, please visit http://rb.gy/sobdcf

-10. Do I have to pay the maid salary and can I get refund on the maid-levy paid during the period that my MDW goes on home leave?
+10. Do I have to pay the MDW's salary and can I get refund on the maid-levy paid during the period that my MDW goes on home leave?

-Yes, you can get a refund for the maid-levy paid for the period your MDW is not in Singapore.
-You can go to any CPF branch, and produce your maid's passport to support your claim for refund.
-It depends on the employment contract the maid had with you.
-The normal practice is: Home leave is no-pay leave.
-However, if the maid finished her two year contract and is deemed to be renewed, then she is entitled to 15 days of paid leave or a lump sum equivalent to the return ticket to her city of origin.
+Yes, you can receive a refund of MDW fees paid while she is not in Singapore.
+You can prove your refund claim by going to any CPF branch and presenting your MDW passport.
+It depends on the employment contract with the MDW.
+In general, home leave is unpaid leave.
+However, if the maid finishes her two-year contract and is deemed to have been renewed, the MDW is entitled to a lump sum equivalent to her 15 days of paid leave or a return flight ticket to her hometown.